secfree/QuicKey/docs/releases/index.md

 ### Added

 * [Pinyin](https://en.wikipedia.org/wiki/Pinyin) strings in the search query will now match Chinese characters in tab titles and URLs.
-This option is enabled by default if Chrome's language is set to Chinese or if Chinese characters are found in any currently open tabs titles or URLs.
+This option is enabled by default if Chrome's language is set to Chinese or if Chinese characters are found in any currently open tab titles or URLs.

 ### Fixed